SambitAcharya/Mini-Projects/README.md

 An application which can be used for the generation of images containing a QR Code.
 This application makes use of the QR Code Library by Endroid.

+2) Currency Converter

+This is a currency conversion application which makes use of the free currency converter API and can handle upto 10 different unit conversions in a single query, owing to the restriction of the API.

 ## JS

 1) Keyboard Simulator